DenilsonDesigns/TechDegreeProject9/README.md

-#Tech Degree Project 9
+Tech Degree Project 9
 React with Flikr API

 ==============================================================

-Please configure a config.js file in the root of this project in the following format:
+Please configure a config.js file in the src folder of this project in the following format:

+const config = {
+  apiKey: "9cedf4da7af92b9c34cbf35ebb28f309"

+};

+export default config;

 ===============================================================